Creating a star shape in Illustrator isn’t difficult.

 You can usually find it under the “Rectangle Tool” sub-menu.

 You didn’t find it?
 Don’t be alarmed!
-You can edit your own toolbar and add anything you are missing by simply clicking on the “Edit Toolbar” button at the bottom of it (It has a 3 dots icon), and dragging any tool you want into the toolbar.
+You can edit your own toolbar and add anything you are missing by simply clicking on the “Edit Toolbar” button at the bottom of it (It has a three dots icon) and dragging any tool you want into the toolbar.

 First, you need to define the Radius 1, which is the distance from the center of the star to the tip of the star points.
 And the Radius 2, which is the distance from the center to the inner core of your star.